 - Option 3.
 Configure IPMI LAN or, Configure IDRAC LAN (model dependent)

 - Configure the IPMI LAN IP address, netmask, gateway and the password for the user ADMIN.

-BIOS Settings: Reboot and press DEL during boot (password is backup), then select Advanced and IPMI or BMC option.
+BIOS Settings: This option applies only to Generation 8 and lower appliances.
+Reboot and press DEL during boot (password is backup), then select Advanced and IPMI or BMC option.

 See IPMI-LAN Configuration from BIOS for Remote Management for details.

-SSH via Command Line: You can use the command ipmiutil or ilan to configure IPMI.
+SSH via Command Line: This option applies only to Generation 8 and lower appliances.
+You can use the command ipmiutil or ilan to configure IPMI.
 Below is an example of a command string used to fully configure IPMI: (ENSURE YOU CHOOSE AND SET A SECURE PASSWORD!)

 ilan -e -I 192.168.106.14 -S 255.255.255.0 -G 192.168.106.1 -H 00:17:C5:B6:13:C8 -u ADMIN -p <yourChosenPassword> -y 2